Terence Winch at the KGB Bar, NYC, October, 2008. Photo (c) Star Black

 Irish Musicians/American Friends

-(Coffee House Press, 1985), an American Book Award winner
+(poetry/ Coffee House Press, 1985), American Book Award winner

 (For information on how to order books and recordings by Terence Winch, click on CONTACT, above)

-His work has appeared in The Paris Review, New American Writing, The New Republic, American Poetry Review, Conduit, Shiny, Verse, Western Humanities Review, Agni, The World, Hanging Loose, Smartish Pace, New Hibernia Review, The New York Quarterly, et al.
+His work has appeared in The Paris Review, Pleiades, The New Republic, American Poetry Review, Conduit, Shiny, Verse, Western Humanities Review, Agni, The World, Hanging Loose, Smartish Pace, New Hibernia Review, The New York Quarterly, et al.

-Winch's poems have also appeared in such on-line journals as Slope, Shampoo, The Cortland Review and Poetry Daily, and have been highlighted several times on Garrison Keillor's "The Writer's Almanac" radio program.
-Featured in a 1986 profile by Geoff Himes on National Public Radio's "All Things Considered," Winch was also the subject of a two-part interview with George Liston Seay on Public Radio International's "Dialogue" program in 1998.
-He has interviewed several leading Irish writers for the cable TV series The Writing Life, and was himself the subject of an interview with Roland Flint for the series in 1998.
-(For the entry on TW by the late James Liddy in The Encyclopedia of the Irish in America, see
+Winch's poems have also appeared in numerous on-line journals, including Slope, The Cortland Review, The Innisfree Poetry Journal, and Poetry Daily, and have been featured many times on "The Writer's Almanac" radio program and on NPR's "All Things Considered."
+He has interviewed many leading Irish writers for the cable TV series The Writing Life, and was himself the subject of an interview with Roland Flint for the series in 1998.
+(For the entry on TW by the late James Liddy, see The Encyclopedia of the Irish in America, published by the University of Notre Dame Press.)

 TW has also written for The Washington Post, The Washingtonian, The Village Voice, The Wilson Quarterly, The Dictionary of Irish Literature, The Oxford Companion to American Poetry, and other books and publications.